Home insurance for collectors

 Should I insure my collection?

-You could either insure a collection as part of your home contents policy or take out a bespoke collectors’ policy, depending on how valuable or niche it is.
+You could include your collection in your home contents policy or opt for a collectors’ policy, depending on how valuable or unique it is.

 How much is my collection worth?